1937 Australian referendum (aviation): No case

-The case in opposition to the marketing referendum was prepared by New South Wales Labor members and some other members who opposed the Referendum Bill.
+The case in opposition to the aviation referendum was prepared by New South Wales Labor members and some other members who opposed the Referendum Bill.
 The Sun summarised the no case as follows:In 1934.
 Mr. Menzies. as Acting Premier of Victoria, opposed a proposal similar to that he is now putting to the people.

 The Lyons Government plans to hand over air transport to the Imperial Airways Trust.
 A "Yes" vote will mean dearer freights and fares for the people of every State.

 The present proposal is designed to make the Imperial Air Trust, with privately subscribed capital, a serious rival of the State railway services.
 This same Imperial Air Trust has already begun a sinister influence in the political life of Australia.